 No, the hawks usually ignore the cameras.

-The cam will stream during the entire nesting season, as well as the rest of the year if we have the funding to keep the cam streaming.
+The cam will stream during the entire nesting season, as well as the rest of the year as long as we have the necessary funding to keep the cam streaming.

 The chat will close at the end of the breeding season.